 I know the majority of productive personalities will say, "No, it's fine.
 I'm not stressed by it."

-That's simply because you don't recognize/remember the feeling of a low-stress life.
+That's simply because you don't recognize or remember the feeling of a low-stress life.

-If your muscles are dysfunctional, a high-stress life doesn't help.
+Stress and muscle dysfunction are a two-way street.
+Stress can create tension, as in the above example, and if your muscles are dysfunctional, you may feel less able to handle stress and more quickly feel “stressed out.”
 Not only are you stuck in the same positions and postures all day, but your brain is operating at too intense a pace to process new movement patterns.

 A high-stress life means you will barely have the mental bandwidth to process what you're doing with your physical training.
 If you're too stressed, you aren't able to accurately feel your body.
-This is backed up by neuroscience research: when highly stressed, you won't able to notice and learn subtle lessons that your body teaches you.
+Proprioception is dulled.
+This is backed up by neuroscience research.
+This Dr. Huberman podcast episode does a great job of explaining the science.

-In addition, stress hormones and brain circuitry tend to make you more likely to experience pain quicker.
-You’re likely to over-interpret pain signals as something CATASTROPHIC.
-You’re likely to start thinking “this must be bone damage…” or “this must be permanent damage from that car accident seventeen years ago…”
+In addition, stress hormones and brain circuitry tend to make you more likely to experience pain more quickly.
+This TEDx talk by neuroscience researcher Lorimer Moseley explains how this happens.
+You’re likely to over-interpret pain signals as something catastrophic.
+In the case of training, you’re likely to start thinking, This must be bone damage or This must be permanent damage from that car accident 17 years ago.

 If you wouldn’t do it to your pet, don’t do it to yourself.
 Take yourself on a walk, feed yourself well, and get some rest.
 If you need help with some of this, be sure to check out this article on breaking phone and internet addiction.

-This is a much larger problem than any “productive” personality will want to believe.
-It took me fifteen years of denial before I clearly saw the effect of long work hours on my mental and physical health.
+It took me 15 years of denial before I clearly saw the effects of long work hours on my mental and physical health.
 I was enamored with my own productivity and willfully blind to the true costs.
 I hope that you, dear reader, will not make the same mistake I did.

 Let's say you're doing moderate levels of exercise for three months.
 You get enough sleep and relaxation time on a regular basis.
 Despite your consistency and overall good habits, you find that you have not made one single degree of improvement.
 You feel stiff, sore, and achy in your entire body in all the same places.

-You can identify no specific areas where you have improved.
-Or, even if you have noticed some small movement improvements, you have a generalized sense of pain, malaise, and fatigue.
-Moving some joints feels extraordinarily creaky - like you're glowing with pain.
+Even if you have noticed some small movement improvements, you have a generalized sense of pain, malaise, and fatigue.
+Moving some joints feels extraordinarily creaky and you may have the sensation of glowing with pain.

-If you haven't ever explored this already, it's worth trying.
+If you’re stuck in pain and haven't ever explored food sensitivities, it's worth trying.
 Dairy, wheat, eggs, and sugar are common culprits.
 These foods can trigger reactions in the body that make you feel like garbage.

 I know that I can tolerate a slice of cheese on a burger every now and then, but if I eat something cooked in butter for lunch at a restaurant, within two hours I'll feel a glowing body-wide ache that forces me to take a nap.
-Also, there will be sneezing and itchy eyes.
+Also, I’ll experience sneezing and itchy eyes.
 And you will not want to be around me.

-On the even more extreme end of the spectrum, my friend's son cannot drink cow's milk at all.
-If he does, he vomits.
+On the even more extreme end of the spectrum, my friend's son cannot drink cow's milk without vomiting.

-Dairy intolerance can be a combination of things.
-It can be lactose intolerance, sensitivity to whey, and/or sensitivity to casein.
-After testing with various protein powders and lactose-free combinations, I determined that my own challenge with dairy is due to sensitivity to whey AND casein (so no more protein powders, milk, yogurt, or most cheeses for me).
+Dairy intolerance can be a combination of things, including lactose intolerance, sensitivity to whey, and sensitivity to casein.
+After testing with various protein powders and lactose-free combinations, I determined that my own challenge with dairy is due to sensitivity to whey and casein (so no more protein powders, milk, yogurt, or most cheeses for me).

-Wheat gluten seems to cause me minor issues.
+Wheat gluten is another food sensitivity that seems to cause me minor issues.
 If I eat a sandwich from a deli once, I'll be fine.
 If I have a slice of bread, I'll be fine (maybe a little sniffly).
-But if I have half a loaf of Irish soda bread because it tastes good, and I just can't say no because I'm a ravenous bread monster...
-I'm going to pay with an aching stomach for half a day and a lot of sneezing over the next few days.
+But if I have half a loaf of Irish soda bread because it tastes good, and I just can't say no because I'm a ravenous bread monster, I'm going to pay with an aching stomach for half a day and a lot of sneezing over the next few days.

-As for sugar, I can tolerate a few pieces of candy (I have a weakness for good chocolate and Sour Patch Kids), but if I gorge on candy or have candy over two or three days, I'll notice my nose getting sniffly and my energy levels wavering in abnormal ways.
+As for sugar, I can tolerate a few pieces of candy (I have a weakness for good chocolate and Sour Patch Kids), but if I gorge on candy or have candy two or three days in a row, my nose gets sniffly and my energy levels waver in abnormal ways.

 Luckily, most of my own food sensitivities result in annoying reactions that are not painful.
 But I've known many people for whom food sensitivities were a fast track to joint aches and pains.